buckferbwild/ModernWordPressWebsite/README.md

 - Installs as a *mu-plugin*

 Modern WordPress Website (MWW) is great for experienced PHP developers using WordPress, and for intermediate developers who want to take their skills to the next level.

+MWW is in beta and open to contributors.
+Help us test and develop it!

 ## Building a Small Project